-a Named Point; and may not extend longer than 711 mm (28 in.) between Named Points.
+Roll Cage Member Requirements Roll cage members must be made of steel tube, and may be straight or bent.
+Straight members may not extend longer than 1016mm (40 in.) between Named Points.
+Bent members may not have a bend greater than 30° that does not occur at a Named Point; and may not extend longer than 838 mm (33 in.) between Named Points.
 Small bend radii (<152 mm, 6 in.) that terminate at Named Points are expected, and are not considered to make a member bent, regardless of angle.
 A bend that terminates at a Named Point implies the point lies between the tangents of the bend, as shown in RC2.
 Required dimensions between roll cage members are defined by measurements between member centerlines, except where noted.